ravikiranj/zepto-autoResizer/README.md

 zepto-autoResizer
 =================
 A Zepto plugin that auto resizes the "textarea" based on the content it holds.
+This is the simplified and ported version of [jQuery.fn.autoResize](https://github.com/jamespadolsey/jQuery.fn.autoResize) by James Padolsey.

 ### Usage ###
 See `demo/autoResizer.html` for demo.